opendocsg/slw-judgments-backfill/2009_SGHC_172/report.md

 45     At common law, the duty to an invitee is confined to the physical condition of the premises while the duty to take reasonable care to prevent damage from unusual danger applies not only to

 the structural condition of the premises but also “to the use which the occupier (or whoever has control so far as material) of the premises permits a third party to make of the premises” (per L Wright in _Glasgow Corp v Muir_ [1943] AC 448 at 462).
-It was held by the Court of Appeal at [20] in _Awang bin Dollah v Shun Shing Construction & Engineering Co Ltd_ [1997] 3 SLR 677 that a main contractor owed a duty of care to a workman as if he was the workman’s “employer”, notwithstanding that the workman was not employed by him but by a subcontractor if he (the main contractor) exercised or had the right of control over the workman in respect of the work which the workman was engaged to perform.
+It was held by the Court of Appeal at [20] in _Awang bin Dollah v Shun Shing Construction & Engineering Co Ltd_ <span class="citation">[1997] 3 SLR 677</span> that a main contractor owed a duty of care to a workman as if he was the workman’s “employer”, notwithstanding that the workman was not employed by him but by a subcontractor if he (the main contractor) exercised or had the right of control over the workman in respect of the work which the workman was engaged to perform.

 **The findings**